Petals of Reincarnation: Other characters

+The creator of the Branches of Reincarnation.
+An entity of unknown origin.

 Media

 Manga

 Written and illustrated by Mikihisa Konishi, Petals of Reincarnation began serialization in Mag Garden's Monthly Comic Blade magazine on May 30, 2014.
 After the magazine published its final issue on July 30 that same year, the series was transferred to the Comic Blade website on September 1.
-Its chapters have been collected into twenty-two tankōbon volumes as of August 2025.
+Its chapters have been collected in 24 tankōbon volumes as of July 2026.
+The series is set to end with the release of its 25th volume.
 The series is licensed digitally in English by Mangamo.